Michael Cheika: Leinster

 In 2005, Cheika replaced Declan Kidney as head coach at Leinster.
 Mick Dawson, Leinster's chief executive, described it as a calculated punt.
 Kidney had left in contentious circumstances having agreed to a move to rivals Munster before the season's end and Leinster were said to be in disarray.
-Cheika brought assistant David Knox, his former teammate, with him to Ireland.
+Cheika brought Knox, his former teammate, with him to Ireland as an assistant coach.

 Cheika's first season culminated in a Heineken Cup semi–final against Munster, which Munster won 30–6, on their way to lifting the trophy.

 Cheika's second season in charge was a difficult one, as Leinster were knocked out of the Heineken Cup at the quarterfinal stage by London Wasps.
 In 07/08 Leinster won the Celtic League trophy with a bonus point 41–8 victory against the Newport Gwent Dragons.
 It was Cheika's first trophy as Leinster coach and Leinster's first since the 2001 Celtic League.

 Leinster recruited Alan Gaffney to the management team as backs coach in the 2009 season, to join Kurt McQuilkin as defence coach and forwards coach Jono Gibbes.
 Leinster were unable to retain their Celtic League title, and finished third behind Munster and Edinburgh.
-However, Cheika led Leinster to European success, guiding the team to the 2009 Heineken Cup Final.
-They became champions after topping their pool by beating London Wasps, Edinburgh and Castres Olympique.
+Cheika led Leinster to European success, guiding the team to the 2009 Heineken Cup Final.
+They topped their pool by beating London Wasps, Edinburgh and Castres Olympique.
 Leinster was seeded sixth and faced Harlequins in the quarterfinal, winning 6–5.
-In an all Irish derby at Croke Park against defending champions Munster, Cheika guided the team to a historic 25–6 victory to set up a final against Leicester Tigers.
+In an all Irish derby at Croke Park against defending champions Munster, Cheika guided the team to a 25–6 victory to set up a final against Leicester Tigers.
 At Murrayfield Stadium the team secured a 19–16 victory over the Tigers, to clinch Leinster's first ever European title.

 In his final season in charge, Cheika led Leinster to top of the table in the revamped 2009–10 Celtic League, with 13 victories from 18 starts.
 In the semifinal, Leinster beat Munster 16–6, before losing to the Ospreys 17–12 at home at the RDS.
 The team was also unable to retain their European title.
-Leinster beat Clermont Auvergne 29–28, however lost to eventual champions Toulouse 26–16.
+Leinster beat Clermont Auvergne 29–28, but lost to eventual champions Toulouse 26–16.

 Cheika left his post with Leinster Rugby at the end of that season to become head coach for French Top 14 side Stade Français.